prestodb/presto-yarn/README.md

 * Once the YARN application is launched, you can monitor the status at YARN ResourceManager WebUI.

-* A successfully launched application will be in ``RUNNING`` state and can also use Slider to check [status](#status).
+* A successfully launched application will be in ``RUNNING`` state.
+The YARN ApplicationMaster UI (eg: ``http://master:8088/cluster/app/application_<id>``) will show slider-appmaster, COORDINATOR and WORKER components and the associated containers running based on your configuration.
+You can also use Slider cli script to check [status](#status).

-* If you have used [labels](#label) your COORDINATOR and WORKER components will be running on nodes which were 'labelled'.
-If you have not used labels, then you can check the status either at the YARN ResourceManager (eg: ``http://master:8088/cluster/app/application_<id>``) or you can use [status](#status) to get the "live" containers, and thus get the node hosting the Presto components.
+* If you have used [labels](#label) your COORDINATOR and WORKER components will be running on nodes which were 'labeled'.

+* If you have not used labels, then you can check the status either at the YARN ResourceManager (eg: ``http://master:8088/cluster/app/application_<id>``) or you can use [status](#status) to get the "live" containers, and thus get the node hosting the Presto components.

 * If Presto is up and running, then a ``pgrep`` of PrestoServer on your NodeManager nodes will give you the process details.
 This should also give the directory Presto is installed and the configuration files used by Presto.

 * It is recommended that log aggregation of YARN application log files be enabled in YARN, using ``yarn.log-aggregation-enable property`` in your ``yarn-site.xml``.
-Then slider logs created during the launch of Presto-YARN will be available locally on your nodemanager nodes under contanier logs directory eg: ``/var/log/hadoop-yarn/application_<id>/container_<id>/``.
+Then slider logs created during the launch of Presto-YARN will be available locally on your nodemanager nodes (where slider-appmaster and Presto components-COORDINATOR/WORKER are deployed) under contanier logs directory eg: ``/var/log/hadoop-yarn/application_<id>/container_<id>/``.
 For any retries attempted by Slider to launch Presto a new container will be launched and hence you will find a new ``container_<id>`` directory.
 You can look for any errors under ``errors_*.txt`` there, and also there is a ``slider-agent.log`` file which will give you Slider application lifetime details.
 Subsequently every Slider application owner has the flexibility to set the include and exclude patterns of file names that they intend to aggregate, by adding the following properties in their ``resources.json``.
 For example, using

 ```